svecosystem/formsnap/sites/docs/content/components/label.md

 ## Props

-A `Label` accepts all props that a standard HTML `<label />` element would accept along with a few additional props:
+A `Label` accepts all props that a standard HTML `<label>` element would accept along with a few additional props:

 ```ts
 export type LabelProps = {